Points That Lie On The Same Line Are Called

 3. Visualize the Points: Before applying any mathematical formulas, try to visualize the points in space.
 This can help you develop an intuition for whether the points are likely to be collinear.
 Use a graph or a diagram to plot the points and see if they appear to lie on the same line.

 4. Consider the Context: When working with collinear points, consider the context of the problem.
 In some cases, it may be acceptable to assume that points are collinear even if they are not perfectly aligned.
-In other cases, it may be necessary to perform rigorous tests to ensure that the points are truly collinear.
+In other cases, it may be necessary to perform rigorous tests to see to it that the points are truly collinear.

 5. Use Software Tools: There are many software tools available that can help you determine whether points are collinear.
 CAD software, mathematical software, and statistical software all have features that can be used to analyze collinearity.
 Take advantage of these tools to streamline your work and improve accuracy.